 Always be polite.

 Again, this really should go without saying.
+I mean this is the stuff we all get taught in primary school so we can function as normal human beings in society, right?
 Like it or not, when you’re travelling abroad you’re also representing your home country.
 Remember that because you’re a foreigner, you’re also an ambassador.
 Make sure you do your country proud by always being mindful of others, and gracious toward their gifts and offerings of strange food.
 Don’t be that idiot drunken tourist everyone shoots looks of disgust at, don’t be rude or crude in your behaviour by disrespecting local customs and norms, and don’t forget to smile and thank your host for their stinkbug stew in Zimbabwe or for their lutefisk in Norway, regardless of how it looks or tastes.

 When travelling, strive to be the bigger person.